tranvanh/trade-mockup/README.md

  Same build process applies to Server application, except it does not have arguments.

-### Note:
-Purpose of this project is to practice various technical topics as thread safety, networking, design patterns, heavy load handling, optimization.

 ### TODO
 - [x] Model generating buy/sell THREAD - give certain delay of buy/sell generation
 - [x] Mock database storing the information THREAD SAFE